 To use Windows 10 on your system without any hassle, you'll need around 4 GB of RAM.
 The more RAM available, the smoother your system will run and the better the output will be.

-Windows 10 works well on a 1.0 GHz processor, but a dual-core processor with minimum practical specifications is recommended for convenient use.
+Windows 10 works well on a 1.0 GHz processor, but a dual-core processor with at least 4 GB of RAM is recommended for a comfortable user experience.

 To run Windows 10 on a device with only 2GB RAM, it's essential to check the compatibility of third-party applications and antivirus software.
 These can consume significant CPU resources, making it difficult to access Windows 10 smoothly.
 Utilizing the System maintenance troubleshooter can help identify and resolve various issues automatically, ensuring a smoother experience on low-RAM devices.